Reading time: 6 min.

 Why does hair transplant swelling happen?

-Swelling is often caused by a build-up of fluid in or around cells and tissue in the body [3].
-Hair transplant surgeons inject local anaesthetic into the scalp to reduce pain.
-As this anaesthetic drains away after surgery, it can cause swelling around the forehead and face.
+Swelling after hair transplant surgery is often caused by a build-up of fluid in or around cells and tissue in the body [3].
+Hair transplant surgeons inject a local anaesthetic into the scalp to reduce pain.
+As this anaesthetic drains away after the procedure, it can cause swelling around the forehead and face.

 Swelling is a very common side effect of any kind of surgery, so it’s unsurprising that it affects so many hair transplant patients.
 Factors like loose skin, the age of the patient, and the length of the procedure can also contribute to excessive swelling [5].

 Swelling is rarely harmful.
 It usually clears up by itself after a few days with no lingering effects.
-But there are circumstances in which swelling can cause problems.
+However, there are circumstances in which swelling can cause problems.

 If you’re unable to open your eyes due to swelling, driving and operating heavy machinery is dangerous to you and to others.
 Avoid these activities until the swelling goes down and you can see normally.